 Since Baylor is an institution that works with a diverse population, they also recommend Spanish classes.
 To be a competitive applicant, it is a good idea to listen to recommendations like these, on top of the requirements.

 Due to COVID-19, the school will accept pass/fail grades for prerequisites taken in during the pandemic.

-The average MCAT score at Baylor is 516.9.
+The average MCAT score of the most recent Baylor class is 518.
 While this is certainly a high score, it is important to remember that Baylor uses a holistic review process, meaning that your score is only one facet of your extensive profile.
 Having a high score is certainly beneficial to your application, but you can show your strengths in other ways.